nyxtom/reconcile.js/README.md

 to perform two-way or three-way merges depending on the context.
 Refer to Facebook React - [Reconciliation](https://facebook.github.io/react/docs/reconciliation.html) for a more in depth look at how this algorithm is meant to function.
+This implementation will also perform whitespace/word based text differences to allow changes to be made to the same text node without any conflicts being produced (or atleast minimize conflicts).

 ### Features